 Tribal Government COVID-19 Emergency Response Grants

-Tribal governments are taking extraordinary measures to protect their communities during the COVID-19 pandemic while continuing to provide the basic services communities rely on.
+Tribal governments are taking extraordinary measures to protect their communities during the COVID-19 pandemic while providing the basic services communities rely on.
 Commerce is moving these critical dollars so Tribal governments can respond to COVID-19 and its impacts.

 Commerce manages the following grants to the 29 federally recognized Tribes in the state to bolster their response to the COVID-19 pandemic: